The-Jay-Aher/DevOps/IAC/Terraform/README.md

 ## Load Order & Semantics

--   Terraform generally loads all the configuration files within the directory specified in the alphabetic order
+-   Terraform generally loads all the configuration files within the directory specified in the alphabetic order.
--   The files loaded must end in either `.tf` or `.tf.json` to specify the format that's in use
+-   The files loaded must end in either `.tf` or `.tf.json` to specify the format that's in use.

 ## Dynamic Blocks

--   Dynamic Blocks allows us to dynamically construct repeatable nested blocks which are supported inside resource, data, provider, and provisioner block
+-   Dynamic Blocks allows us to dynamically construct repeatable nested blocks which are supported inside resource, data, provider, and provisioner block.

 **Iterators** -

 -   The iterator argument(optional) sets the name of a temporary variable that represents the current element of the complex value.
--   If omitted, the name of the variable defaults to the label of the dynamic block("ingress" in the above example)
+-   If omitted, the name of the variable defaults to the label of the dynamic block("ingress" in the above example).

 ## Terraform Validate

 -   `terraform validate` primarily checks whether a configuration is syntactically valid.
--   It can check various aspects including unsupported arguments, undeclared variables and others
+-   It can check various aspects including unsupported arguments, undeclared variables and others.

 ## Terraform Taint